Mortal Kombat II (Arcade)

-This move was later used in Mortal Kombat Trilogy.
+A spin move for Baraka, later used in Mortal Kombat Trilogy.

 Kintaro standing.
 The shading implies it was meant for Kahn's Arena.

-Kintaro grabbing and hitting opponent.
+Kintaro grabbing and hitting an opponent.
 This move was later incorporated into Mortal Kombat Trilogy.

-Shine meant for Kung Lao's hat during his winning pose.
+Shine meant for Kung Lao's hat during his win pose.

-Had this been used in game it would have made Kung Lao's headbutt move less confusing.
-It shows he is actually attacking by using his hat.
+Had this been used in-game, it would have made Kung Lao's headbutt move less confusing, as it shows that he's actually attacking by using his hat.

 This was used for MK2 Kung Lao in Mortal Kombat Trilogy for the PlayStation, PC, and Sega Saturn.

 Shao Kahn doing a clap.
-Perhaps shot out a projectile.
+Perhaps he shot out a projectile or created a shockwave.

 Shao Kahn grabbing the opponent and hitting him.
 He would acquire this move in Mortal Kombat Trilogy.